nikhilreddydev/json/docs/mkdocs/docs/integration/package_managers.md

     recommends adding “native” and “nativepackage” tags to C++ NuGet packages to distinguish them, but even adding “native” to search query would still show many .NET-only packages in the list.

-    Nevertheless, after finding the package you want, just click on “Install” button and accept confirmation dialogs.
+    Nevertheless, after finding the package you want, click on “Install” button and accept confirmation dialogs.
-    After the package is successfully added to the projects, you should be able to just build and execute the project without the need for making any more changes to build settings.
+    After the package is successfully added to the projects, you should be able to build and execute the project without the need for making any more changes to build settings.

     !!! note